SC216 - An Introduction to Optical Network Design and Planning

 Enumerate some of the networking principles as well as physical effects that determine where regeneration is required in a network.

-Discuss the ‘hot’ topics in network architecture, including Software Defined Networking (SDN), power consumption issues, and Space Division Multiplexing (SDM).
+Discuss the ‘hot’ topics in network architecture, including Software Defined Networking (SDN), open optical networks, low-margin optical networks, cognitive optical networks, and space division multiplexing (SDM).

 Short Course Audience: